Angkor City FC

-Angkor City Football Club, (formerly known as Next Step Football Club) is a Cambodian professional association football club based in Siem Reap province.
-The club currently plays in Cambodian League 2.
+Angkor City Football Club (formerly known as Next Step Football Club) is a Cambodian professional football club based in Siem Reap province.
+The club currently plays in the Cambodian League 2.

 History

 Foundation

 Next Step Football Club was founded in 2013 by Charlie Pomroy and Keo Sophal.
 With the help of goalkeeping coach Charles Dailey, the not-for-profit football academy, working to help underprivileged children in Cambodia, joined the Cambodian second tier to participate in its first professional season in 2022.

 Debut professional season

 Next Step Football Club registered as a professional club in July 2021, before making its professional football debut in 2022.
 The team finished 11th in the league, with Brazilian striker Bruno Krenkel ending the season as the club's top scorer, logging ten goals – one of those, a long-range wonder strike, which gained global acclaim.

 In 2023, former Dorchester Town manager Callum Brooks joined the club as technical director.
 Brooks stated that he joined Next Step "to be another body behind a great vision".

-Richard Harcus, CEO of Harcus Consultancy Group arrived at the club in November 2023 as new Director Of Football and is also tasked with the role of General Manager.
+Richard Harcus, CEO of Harcus Consultancy Group, arrived at the club in November 2023 as a new director of football and general manager.
 He left to join Balestier Khalsa FC in early 2025.